nathanrethwisch/FinalProjectDS4010A/README.md

 The following steps highlight how we are planning to process the data used for this project:
 1. Add raw data to `/data/raw` using LFS if necessary
 2. Read data into pandas and set datatypes
-3. Export pandas dataframes as parquet to preserve data.
+3. Export pandas dataframes as parquet to preserve datatypes in `/data/raw`.